jeffreysorgen/golf-club-sensors/activity.md

 BLEService customService("180C");
 ```
 Next, add a specific CHARACTERISTIC.
 If it were a string, there would also be a number for its data length.
 - "2A58" seems quite arbitrary and in other examples is actually the 128-bit UUID.
-Came from the example. _Each characteristic either DOES or DOES NOT need a unique UUID, so I'll have to look this up and why._
+Came from the example. _Each characteristic either DOES or DOES NOT need a unique UUID, so I'll have to **look this up** and why._
 ```
 // BLE Characteristics
 // Syntax: BLE<DATATYPE>Characteristic <NAME>(<UUID>, <PROPERTIES>, <DATA LENGTH>)
 BLEFloatCharacteristic ble_magnetic("2A58", BLERead | BLENotify);
 ```
-Then begin the two services.
+In `void setup()`, first check whether the services have started.
 ```
 void setup() {
   Serial.begin(9600);